-Take control of your health with these tips on preventing common injuries and conditions.
+Take control of your health, with these tips on preventing common injuries and conditions.

 Many diseases strike without warning.
 Their causes could lie in your family history or something in your genes, which you have no control over.
-But a surprising number of health problems can actually be avoided with the right preparation and lifestyle changes.
+But, a surprising number of health problems can actually be avoided with the right preparation and lifestyle changes.
 Read on to see how everything from certain cancers to acid reflux can be prevented.

 Comorbidities of obesity

-The best way to prevent these cancers is to never start smoking; or if you already smoke, to quit.
+The best way to prevent these cancers is to never start smoking or, if you already smoke, to quit.
 In addition, restrict your alcohol intake to the recommended limit of one drink per day for women and two for men.
 Most people with alcohol use disorder can benefit from treatment, which will help reduce their risk of these cancers.

 Tendinitis and other sports injuries

 As with diseases, many sports injuries happen without warning.
 One twist the wrong way or a bad fall can cause damage to muscles, bones, ligaments and other parts of the musculoskeletal system.
-But for everyone from elite athletes to “weekend warriors,” overexercise, poor posture or failing to stretch can also lead to injury.
-For example, tendinitis is an inflammation of the tendons often caused by overuse and is common in the shoulders, elbow (“tennis elbow”), wrists, knees or heels.
+But, for everyone from elite athletes to “weekend warriors,” overexercise, poor posture or failing to stretch can also lead to injury.
+For example, tendinitis is an inflammation of the tendons, often caused by overuse, and is common in the shoulders, elbow (“tennis elbow”), wrists, knees or heels.
 If you have pain, burning, swelling or weak grip strength, contact your doctor.
 Rest, steroid injections or physical therapy can usually help.
 Other sports injuries that may occur from overuse are shoulder instability or a torn meniscus.

-Repetitive motions when playing sports can lead to injury, so make sure you are using proper technique to prevent damage.
+Repetitive motions, when playing sports, can lead to injury, so make sure you are using proper technique to prevent damage.
 Always warm up, and make sure your muscles are strong enough for the activity.
 Don’t overdo it!
 If you’ve already had an injury, changing your technique or using different equipment can help avoid another.

-Gastroesophageal reflux disease (GERD) is a severe form of acid reflux in which stomach contents travel back into the throat, causing tissue injury.
+Gastroesophageal reflux disease (GERD) is a severe form of acid reflux, in which stomach contents travel back into the throat, causing tissue injury.
 In addition to your average heartburn, or burning sensation in your chest, GERD can also cause hoarseness, throat clearing, increased phlegm and coughing.
-Besides being annoying, GERD can lead to complications if not treated.
+Besides being annoying, GERD can lead to complications, if not treated.

 Anyone who’s ever had hemorrhoids knows what a pain in the bottom (literally) they can be.
 When they become enlarged, often after episodes of straining, they can cause itching, discomfort and rectal bleeding.
 They may even become big enough to bulge out of the anus.

 Although serious cases may require surgery, there are lifestyle changes that can help prevent hemorrhoids.
-Increased dietary fiber consumption and drinking more water throughout the day can keep bowels moving and reduce the need for straining during bowel movements.
-In addition, more exercise can help as well.
+Increased dietary fiber consumption and drinking more water throughout the day can keep bowels moving and reduce the need for straining, during bowel movements.
+In addition, more exercise can help, as well.
 Most importantly, these home remedies also reduce instances of constipation and prolonged sitting on the toilet, which can cause enlarged hemorrhoids to develop or make them worse.

 “Not every pain in the bottom is due to hemorrhoids,” says Christine Hsieh, MD, assistant professor of clinical surgery at the Keck School of Medicine of USC.
-“It’s worth getting checked if you develop pain, bleeding, itching, or the sensation of a bulge around or protruding from the anus, especially if over the counter remedies have no effect.
+“It’s worth getting checked, if you develop pain, bleeding, itching or the sensation of a bulge around or protruding from the anus, especially if over the counter remedies have no effect.
 While hemorrhoids are very common, many other frequently encountered anorectal issues can cause similar symptoms.”

-“Most people will feel better if they adhere to a high fiber diet and increase their water intake to prevent constipation and straining,” expresses Dr. Hsieh, who is also a colorectal surgeon at USC Surgery at Keck Medicine of USC.
+“Most people will feel better, if they adhere to a high fiber diet and increase their water intake to prevent constipation and straining,” expresses Hsieh, who is also a colorectal surgeon at USC Surgery at Keck Medicine of USC.
 “Taking a fiber softener or a stool softener can help, too.
 It is important to be consistent — stop, and symptoms may return.”

-By Tina Donvito
+by Tina Donvito